Stop these 6 things to beat depression (lessons from a 50-year old who tried everything)

 When we’re struggling with any kind of depression (major depression, mild chronic depression, seasonal depression, or some other form), all we want is to find something – anything – to help us feel better.
-I used to wonder, are there really things that you can easily do on your own to beat depression?
+I used to wonder, are there really things that you can easily do on your own to beat depression, even if you’ve tried everything else?
+Then, I got closer to age 50…and some realizations presented themselves!

 Over a period of about 20 years, I tried lots of things to help with my depression.
 Some of them did help, for brief periods (like medication and therapy).
 But, what I attribute to beating depression are things that I stopped doing.
 In particular, I stopped six things, which led to me being where I am today.
 And, where I am today is like a thousand times happier than I used to be.
-So, instead of doing things to help with depression, I STOPPED doing things and that is what actually made all the difference in my quest to beat depression.
+Once I stopped doing these things, I realized that I had, in fact, beat depression, even though I thought I had tried everything.

 What does it mean to beat depression?